fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 ---
 **Work in progress**<br>

-<p style="font-size:small">The effect of weathering in runoff-to-groundwater partitioning in the Island of Hawaii: perspectives for landscape evolution.<br>
-<b>A. Perez-Fodich</b>, L.A.
-Derry, M.T.
-Walter, J. Marçais. <i>In prep for JGR Earth Surface</i>.</p>

 <p style="font-size:small">Fe oxidation and trace element gradients during early weathering of spheroidally weathered Hawaiian basalts.<br>
 <b>A. Perez-Fodich</b>, L.A.
 Derry, L. Smieska. <i>In prep</i>.</p>